Ultimate Garage Security Guide: How to Protect Motorcycles, Bicycles & Tools in Your Garage

 - Install a high-security ground anchor

-- Use a hardened chain and closed-shackle padlock
+- Use a hardened security chain and closed-shackle padlock

 - Add lighting and alarms